SergioRoldan/Seths-Network/README.md

 - II-A1.
 Alternatively run: "#npm run compile-eth" or "#truffle compile" and then the previous command (to force contracts compilation and build before deployment)

+IMPORTANT !
+Each time ganache is restarted you should delete the database to don't keep inexistent channels, to do so just click on delete dbs on the bottom of the screen and relaunch the app, or use dev tools to delete NeDB in applications tab and relaunch the app.

 - III.
 To start the client: "#npm run electron-build"

 - III-A1.
 Alternatively to start the client point index.html to localhost:4200 (currently pointing to "./"), use "#ng serve" and then "#npm run electron" (this allows automatic reload of the app if the code changes)